ostecke/axon-server-dockerfile/README.md

 The text below is an extract (with small textual adjustments) of the README in the [GiftCard demo repo on GitHub](https://github.com/AxonIQ/giftcard-demo).

+## Release Notes for version 4.0.3

+* Support for Java versions 10 and 11
+* Actuator endpoints no longer require AxonIQ-Access-Token when access control enabled

 ## Release Notes for version 4.0.2

 * Performance improvements for event replay.